dhigley6/PAX2/README.md

 The output variables have the same meanings as defined above.
 The inputs are defined as

-- log10_num_electrons: Base 10 logarithm of the integrated number of detected electrons in the simulated PAX spectra
+- `log10_num_electrons`: Base 10 logarithm of the integrated number of detected electrons in the simulated PAX spectra
-- photoemission_model: Which photoemission model to use, must be one of
+- `photoemission_model`: Which photoemission model to use, must be one of
   - 'ag'
   - 'ag_with_bg'
   - 'au_4f'
-- num_simulations: Number of PAX spectra to simulate
+- `num_simulations`: Number of PAX spectra to simulate
-- energy_loss: Energy loss values for X-ray spectrum
+- `energy_loss`: Energy loss values for X-ray spectrum

 ## Examples